shionhonda/hippocampus-garden/content/blog/trlx_opt_lora/index.md

 ---
-title: "Tuning a Large Language Model with Reinforcement Learning on a Single GPU"
+title: "Tuning a Large Language Models with Reinforcement Learning on a Single GPU"
 date: "2023-03-30T22:01:03.284Z"
-description: "Uncover the top deep learning advancements of 2022.
-A year-in-review of key research papers and applications."
+description: "A quick guide for RLHF using trlX, OPT-1.5B, and LoRA."
 featuredImage: trlx_opt_lora/ogp.jpg
 tags: ["en", "nlp", "deep-learning"]
 ---